Post US jobs data momentum fades, Europe called lower

 EUR/GBP – has been in an uptrend for one month and if it retakes 0.9054, it might target 0.9239.
 A move lower might find support at 0.8826, the 50-day moving average.

-USD/JPY – has been in a positive trend for the past month and resistance might come into play at 111.71.
+USD/JPY &ndash has been in a positive trend for the past month and resistance might come into play at 111.71.
 A pullback might find support at the 200-day moving average at 108.38.